electrickery/pd-freeverb/README.txt

 Use it at your OWN RISK.
 It's possible to damage e.g. hardware or your hearing due to a bug or for other reasons.

-Recent changes (1.2.2):
+Recent changes (1.2.3):
+- renamed library from freeverb~ to freeverb.
+The tilde in the directory name gives problems with cross-compilation and packaging.
+- updated the Makefile.pdlibbuilder to the latest cross-compilation enabled one.

+Changes for 1.2.2:
 - fixed the NaN/denormal check,
-- added functionaity to allow filtering on the first delayed signal.
+- added functionality to allow filtering on the first delayed signal.

 Changes for 1.2.1:
 - added check for NANs